Jangis93/RockPaperScissor/README.md

 java -jar build/libs/rock-paper-scissor-0.1.0.jar
 ```

-The application starts a web swerver that listens to the 8080 port.
+The application starts a web server that listens to the 8080 port.
 The follwing is a example session of how to play the game using curl.

 1. We create a new game with a post request and a name in the request body.
 We recieve an ID of the game to send to a friend that we want to face.